ericdowell/feature-toggle/readme.md

     // do something when toggle is inactive
 }
 ```
-The second parameter will parse as the local toggle does, read me in the [Toggle Parsing](#toggle-parsing) section to
+The second parameter will parse as the local toggle does, read more in the [Toggle Parsing](#toggle-parsing) section to
 learn more.

 ### Use with Laravel Blade Custom Directive